Defined Benefit (DB) pension policy changes

 • Contributions made through salary sacrifice, like all pension contributions, will still be exempt from income tax (subject to the annual allowance, which is not changing)

-• Legislation to enable the government to introduce this cap through regulations is contained in the National Insurance Contributions (Employer Pension Contributions) Bill which is currently going through Parliament.
+• Legislation to enable the government to introduce this cap through regulations is contained in the National Insurance Contributions (Employer Pension Contributions) Act 2026.
 Much of the detail has been left to be set out in the implementing regulations

 What are the next steps?

-• The National Insurance Contributions (Employer Pension Contributions) Bill is currently going through Parliament
+• The National Insurance Contributions (Employer Pension Contributions) Act 2026 received Royal Assent on 29 April 2026

-• The Bill will enable the government to put in place regulations to introduce the cap from the 2029-30 tax year
+• The Act enables the government to put in place regulations to introduce the cap from the 2029-30 tax year

 What should schemes and employers do now?